MLPAT Registration - Holders of any other overseas qualification

 - The results must be from one sitting

-- The results must be from an IELTS test completed within two years of the registration application
+- The results must be from an IELTS test completed within two years prior to the date of the application for registration

 For more information on undertaking an IELTS assessment click here:www.ielts.org